yibtag/CppStyleGuide/README.md

 ## Inharitance

 Instead of inharitance we use interfaces (wich can only implement methods) and dependency injection.
+Interfaces should be prefix with a capital I.

 Example of dependency injection:
 ```cpp